zackdraws/zackdraws.github.io/README.md

 13. about text - for text being in the center
 14. - about container - is so that the text stays in the center of the page
 15. - css pages that change the style are located in /css/

+### References
+- The html references to files inside of the directory for example the site uses 'zack_johnson_resume.pdf' as a source.
+By doing this the html file is able to display the referenced file.
+If the name of the file is changed the html won't be able to reference it.
+For example in a fork you can drag your own resume change into the folder change the name to match in the html and then it will show that resume.
+The same goes for all images.

 #### Pages -
 > these are pages that I still need to describe more and where they fit into the design of the site.